A New Framework of Multistage Estimation

 A wide class of computational problems depends on the following critical subroutine:

 Determine whether a function $C(\se)$ is smaller than a prescribed number $\de$ for every value of $\se$ in interval $[ \udl{\se}, \ovl{\se}]$.

 In many situations, it is impossible or very difficult to evaluate $C(\se)$ for every value of $\se$ in interval $[ \udl{\se}, \ovl{\se}]$, since the interval may contain infinitely many or an extremely large number of values.
-To overcome such an issue of computational complexity, we shall propose an {\it Adaptive Maximum Checking Algorithm}, abbreviated as AMCA, to determine whether the maximum of $C(\se)$ over $[ \udl{\se}, \ovl{\se}]$ is less than $\de$.
+To overcome such an issue of computational complexity, we have developed Adapted Branch and Bound (ABB) algorithms in Appendix \ref{BBA}, which is a generalization of our previous ABB algorithm to the multidimensional parameter space.
+To further reduce computational complexity, we propose an {\it Adaptive Maximum Checking Algorithm}, abbreviated as AMCA, to determine whether the maximum of $C(\se)$ over $[ \udl{\se}, \ovl{\se}]$ is less than $\de$.
 The only assumption required for our AMCA is that, for any interval $[a, b] \subseteq [ \udl{\se}, \ovl{\se}]$, it is possible to compute an upper bound $\ovl{C} (a, b)$ such that $C(\se) \leq \ovl{C} (a, b)$ for any $\se \in [a, b]$ and that the upper bound converges to $C(\se)$ as the interval width $b - a$ tends to $0$.

 Our backward AMCA proceeds as follows:

 \bei

 \item Choose initial step size $d > \eta$.